FrostyNick/fgit/readme.md

 This tool automatically clones repositories (optionally partial clones), moves them to your `$HOME/p` projects folder, and navigates you inside.
 Save time on routine tasks and focus on coding.

 > [!WARNING]
 > This project is in *very* early stages.
-If you encounter bugs from master (stable) branch, let me know in Issues tab or comment on similar issues.
+If you encounter bugs from main (stable) branch, let me know in Issues tab or comment on similar issues.
 Thanks!

 # Installation